NHSDigital/communications-manager-api/docs/tests/sandbox/post_v1_message-batches/validation.md

 | 76491414-d0cf-4655-ae20-a4d1368472f3 | Is tested to ensure that when a correlation identifier is sent, we respond with the same value.               |

-### Scenario: An API consumer submitting a request with an invalid         NHS number receives a 400 'Invalid NHS Number' response
+## Scenario: An API consumer submitting a request with an invalid NHS number receives a 400 ‘Invalid NHS Number’ response

 An NHS Number is a 10 digit number used to identify patients, for more information on the structure of NHS numbers look [here](https://www.datadictionary.nhs.uk/attributes/nhs_number.html)

 **Given** the API consumer provides an message body with an invalid NHS number
 <br/>